 Most states and jurisdictions also maintain exclusion lists of sanctioned individuals and entities banned from participation in the state’s Medicaid program.
 State Medicaid fraud control units (commonly known as MFCUs) submit information to the OIG about individuals and entities who are sanctioned by the state.
 Therefore, a state sanction can also lead to exclusion at the federal level.
 In some instances, such as a felony conviction, the OIG is required to enact a mandatory exclusion.
 For lesser offenses, the OIG has some latitude.
 If the OIG deems exclusion required or necessary because the individual or entity poses a high risk to patients or program integrity, the sanctioned individual is added to the OIG’s LEIE for the period of the exclusion.

 As a provider, what does it mean to be sanctioned?
 A sanctioned individual or entity on a state or federal exclusion list cannot work for an organization that receives reimbursement, directly or indirectly, from a federally funded health care program.
 The impact of being an excluded

-- These regulations apply to a sanctioned individual even if they change professions within the healthcare sector while being sanctioned.
+- The sanction follows the individual even if the person changes professions within the healthcare sector while under sanction.

 - Sanction prohibitions apply to individuals even if they are not being paid for their services such as a sanctioned doctor who volunteers at an elderly care facility.